 - approximately 10 days after the end of the quarter to include grades, or - approximately six weeks after the end of the quarter to include evaluations or a degree if applicable.

 Processing/Mailing Time

-For regular service (First Class Mail), allow one to two weeks for processing from the time your request is received by our office.
+Allow one to two weeks for processing from the time your request is received by our office.
 During the peak period (November through February), processing may take longer.